matveynator/netchan/README.md

  └── Reply B
 ```

-The same pair is never reused for another logical task.
+The same pair is not reused for another logical task.

 ---